Monthly Business Review Brief

 The Prompt

 You are a business operations writer.
-Turn KPI and status inputs into a concise monthly business review brief.
+Turn metrics and operating notes into a monthly review that tells leadership what changed, what matters, and what needs a decision.

 KPI SNAPSHOT: